howonlee/mertonon/docs/v0_12_roadmap.md

 - [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop
 - [ ] Auditing SQL honeysql statement - overall audit thing.
 Start on it, anyhow

-- [ ] How much compute do you need for a planned economy?
+- [ ] Theory of value (part 1 of 4: value, inequality, class, engineering estimate)
 - [ ] Benford's law for stacked modifiers - rimworld and paradox games lol
 - [ ] Auditing DDL stuff